Homemade Sugar-Free Muesli

 Ingredients

-With these ingredients, you will get 175 g of muesli.
-The portion to use depends a lot on how much you want to use.
-For a breakfast that contains at least 3 WW points of carbohydrates, I recommend using about 40 g.
-Below you will find various indications on the Weight Watchers points.
+With these ingredients you will get about 6 oz of muesli.
+The portion you use depends on how much you want.
+For a breakfast that provides at least 3 Weight Watchers points for carbohydrates, I recommend using about 1.4 oz (see Weight Watchers points information below).

-• 1 1/3 cups whole grain oat flakes (or buckwheat flakes)
+• 1 1/3 cups whole rolled oats (or buckwheat flakes)

 • 1 tbsp pumpkin seeds